thestippe/thestippe.github.io/_drafts/statistics/randomized.md

 Thanks to their popularity, even marketing providers such as Mailchimp allow you to easily implement this kind of studies, and in this post we will see how to analyze them by using Bayesian regression.
-In this experiment we we will analyze the data from a newsletter, and what we will determine is whether the presence of the first name (which is required in the login form) in the mail preview increases the probability of opening the email.
+In this experiment we will analyze the data from a newsletter, and what we will determine is whether the presence of the first name (which is required in the login form) in the mail preview increases the probability of opening the email.